alexander-williamson/JsonP-Demo/README.md

 Json Results
 ------------
-The magic happens in (JsonpDemo/Controllers/ChildController.cs) after that page is requested from \Home\Index in the <script> injector.
+The magic happens in (JsonpDemo/Controllers/ChildController.cs) after that page is requested from \Home\Index in the &lt;script&gt; injector.

 1.	/Child/GetChildContent is called with a single argument.
 This argument will be the scripts callback function name (e.g. callbackfunctionNameA)
 2. We generate and convert the View to a HTML string